Terror in New York City: Plot

-After extinguishing an oil well fire, Scott and Virgil Tracy (voiced by Shane Rimmer and David Holliday) prepare to return to base.
-As Virgil departs in Thunderbird 2, Scott discovers reporter Ned Cook and his cameraman, Joe, filming Thunderbird 1 and orders them to desist.
-Thinking that he has the makings of an award-winning scoop, Ned drives away with Joe, forcing Scott to pursue their van and use Thunderbird 1's electromagnetic pulse to erase the camera footage.
+After extinguishing an oil well fire, Scott and Virgil Tracy prepare to return to base.
+As Virgil departs in Thunderbird 2, Scott discovers National Television Broadcasting System reporter Ned Cook and his cameraman, Joe, filming Thunderbird 1 and orders them to desist.
+Determined to have the makings of an award-winning scoop, Ned drives away with Joe, forcing Scott to pursue their van and use Thunderbird 1's electromagnetic pulse to electromagnetically wipe the taped pictures.

-En route to Tracy Island, Thunderbird 2 is spotted by United States Navy strike vessel USS Sentinel, whose crew mistake it for a hostile craft and target it with surface-to-air missiles.
-Jeff (voiced by Peter Dyneley) immediately contacts Washington, D.C. and has the attack called off, but Thunderbird 2 is left badly damaged and on fire and Virgil is barely able to crash-land it on the Tracy Island runway.
-While Brains (voiced by David Graham) organises repairs, Virgil recovers from his ordeal.
+En route to Tracy Island, Thunderbird 2 is spotted by United States Navy strike vessel USN Sentinel, whose crew mistake it for a hostile craft and target it with surface-to-air missiles.
+Jeff immediately contacts Washington, D.C. and has the attack called off, but Thunderbird 2 is badly damaged and on fire and Virgil is barely able to narrowly avoid crashing into the sea.
+Virgil pilots the stricken craft to a crash-landing on the Tracy Island runway.
+Although Virgil recovers from his ordeal, Thunderbird 2 will be out of action for a few weeks, as Brains organises repairs.

-Some time later, the Tracys are watching a live broadcast of an operation to re-locate the Empire State Building to make way for a regeneration of Midtown Manhattan.
-Disaster strikes when a subsidence causes the skyscraper to break free of its cradle and collapse.
-Ned and Joe, who are covering the event, are swallowed up by a crevice and trapped underneath the wreckage.
+Some time later, the Tracys are watching a live broadcast of an operation to relocate the Empire State Building as part of the redevelopment to make way for a regeneration of Midtown Manhattan.
+The building is slowly moved along rail tracks, supported by a huge gantry tractor, but disaster strikes when a subsidence causes the skyscraper to break free of its cradle and collapse.
+Ned and Joe, who are covering the event, fall into a crevice and are trapped underneath the wreckage.
 Radioing the studio, Ned reports that they are in a cavern which is flooding with water.
 Brains theorises that the subsidence was caused by a subterranean river flowing into the cavern.